VehickNetwork/dapp-users/README.md

  6. The first step is to add Vehicle Identification Number : `string e.g. 'YV5440'` *hint: use something memorable* `e.g. 'vehickjohnsmith'`
  7. The second step is to add the measure unit:    ` kilometers | miles`
  8. In the last step you can add mileage: `e.g. 3400`  *hint: use only digits*
->  :warning:  You can only add larger values than the previous ones.
+>  :warning:  Only larger values can be added in comparison to the previous ones.